-Investigating Out-of-Specification (OOS) Test Results for Pharmaceutical Production
+Investigating Out-of-Specification (OOS) Test Results for Pharmaceutical Production Guidance for Industry1

-This guidance represents the Food and Drug Administration's (FDA's) current thinking on this topic.
-It does not create or confer any rights for or on any person and does not operate to bind FDA or the public.
-You can use an alternative approach if the approach satisfies the requirements of the applicable statutes and regulations.
-If you want to discuss an alternative approach, contact the FDA staff responsible for implementing this guidance.
-If you cannot identify the appropriate FDA staff, call the appropriate number listed on the title page of this guidance.
+This guidance represents the current thinking of the Food and Drug Administration (FDA or Agency) on this topic.
+It does not establish any rights for any person and is not binding on FDA or the public.
+You can use an alternative approach if it satisfies the requirements of the applicable statutes and regulations.
+To discuss an alternative approach, contact the FDA office responsible for this guidance as listed on the title page.